Topped with a blanket of caramelized bacon, these Thick and Rich Smoky Sweet Baked Beans are the hit of any party or cookout!

 - Place casserole dish on larger baking sheet to catch any drips.
 Bake for 3 hours, or until bacon is caramelized and beans are bubbly and thick.
 Serve immediately.

-- Leftovers can be kept in the fridge for 3-4 days and reheated in a 325° oven for 10-15 minutes.
+- Leftovers can be kept in the refrigerator for 3-4 days and reheated in a 325° oven for 10-15 minutes.
 Beans can be assembled, covered and refrigerated one day before baking and serving.
 Remove cover before baking.

 Cowboy beans.
 Been making them for twenty yearsears